Peter A. Van Bergen: Personal life

-Van Bergen died on August 30, 1804.
-After his death, his widow remarried to Dr. James Oliver in 1811.
+Van Bergen died on August 30, 1804, aged 41.
+His widow remarried to Dr. James Oliver in 1811.

 Descendants

-Through his son Anthony, he was a grandfather of ten, including Peter A. Van Bergen (who married Lucy Smart); John Peck Van Bergen (1821–1908) (who married Margaret Baker (1828–1893)); James Oliver Van Bergen (b.
-1823) (who married Harriet Lay); Lucy Ann Van Bergen (wife of Leonard B. Van Dyck); Esther Van Bergen (wife of Stephen J. Matson); Rebecca Van Bergen (wife of Roswell Read); and Anthony T. Van Bergen (who moved to Paris, was made an Officer of the Legion of Honour, and married Julia Pierson with whom he had three children, Charles, Henry and Alice Van Bergen).
+Through his son Anthony, he was a grandfather of ten, including Anthony T. Van Bergen (who moved to Paris, was made an Officer of the Legion of Honour, and married Julia Pierson with whom he had three children, Charles, Henry and Alice Van Bergen).

-Van Bergen's great-granddaughter Alice Van Bergen (1877-1960), married Count Otto von Grote in 1900; their daughter, Van Bergen's great-great-granddaughter, Countess Antoinette Julia von Grote (1902–1988), was the wife of Prince Dietrich of Wied, a son of William Frederick, Prince of Wied and Princess Pauline of Württemberg (the elder daughter of William II of Württemberg).
+Van Bergen's great-granddaughter, Alice Van Bergen (1877-1960), married Count Otto von Grote in 1900; their daughter, Van Bergen's great-great-granddaughter, Countess Antoinette Julia von Grote (1902–1988), was the wife of Prince Dietrich of Wied, a son of William Frederick, Prince of Wied and Princess Pauline of Württemberg (the elder daughter of William II of Württemberg).
 Van Bergen's great-great-great-grandson Prince Ulrich of Wied (1931–2010), was the father of Princess Marie of Wied (b.
 1973), married Duke Friedrich of Württemberg (1961–2018), eldest son of Carl, Duke of Württemberg and heir to the House of Württemberg, in 1993.